mau-jac/1B4-F20/wk10/intro-word.md

 # Introduction to MS Word

-Microsoft Word is a powerfull word-processing program.
+Microsoft Word is a powerful word-processing program.

 In this course we will assume that you are somewhat familiar with Word and we will focus on a few specific features.